Frequently Asked Questions

 Can I be staff on the site?

 I'm afraid not.
 This website is my baby; I've poured my heart and soul over every page, and it embodies years of my time, effort and dedication.
 It has also been a part of my life and identity since I was a kid.
-I'm not out to create the biggest, most comprehensive, most popular Pokémon website in the world - it's more of a personal site that sticks to the subject of Pokémon.
+I'm not out to create the biggest, most comprehensive, most popular Pokémon website in the world - it's just my personal outlet for everything Pokémon-related that I feel like creating.
 Having staff would simply defeat the point of having a website to me.
 I have no interest in managing or "owning" other people's work; I want to be creating something myself, with full creative control over every part of the process, and then tinkering with it at my leisure from then on.

 I do, on the other hand, like to support other good content authors' independent efforts so that they can get recognition for their own creating and tinkering on their own terms.
 That's what affiliation is for.
 If you're bursting with ideas for good content, try making your own website and applying for affiliation - you might find owning your own site as rewarding as I do.